magiruuvelvet/apps-dashboard/README.md

 The simplest application dashboard ever.
 Perfect for new tab pages in all your browsers.

 Works best for private internal networks.
-Not recommended for public dashboards, because the config file is loaded and parsed with every request.
-There is no caching at all.

 ## Requirements

  - PHP
+ - APC (Alternative PHP Cache)
  - PHP Composer
  - any PHP compatible web server